cutecat0/Arts_of_Data/video_feature/ReadMe.md

 2. If there's ABS, it helps seerver to make more effective bitrate.<br>
 3. Under worse network, it can be much useful to support the video can always display without stop(stuck too long).<br>

-<h3>Video Display Process</h3>
+`<h3>Video Display Process</h3>
-1. Server collect bitrate video to slice machine
+1. Server collect bitrate video to slice machine<br>
-2. Slice machine create index file for video and cut it into N numbers of ts file
+2. Slice machine create index file for video and cut it into N numbers of ts file<br>
-3. Passing above 2 files (index file & ts file) on http server
+3. Passing above 2 files (index file & ts file) on http server<br>
-4. Website or Client App searching for ts file on http server according to index file, then display N numbers of ts file, and that will be okay, which means, display done.
+4. Website or Client App searching for ts file on http server according to index file, then display N numbers of ts file, and that will be okay, which means, display done.<br>

 So, as we all know that, index file is so much important.<br>
 And, guess what!
-Here, the index file is M3U8 file!!!<br>
+Here, **the index file is M3U8 file!!!**<br>
+`